jae-ventures/jae-ventures.github.io/_posts/2025-09-21-more-than-ev-manufacturing-hype.md

 **A Different Kind of Manufacturing Strategy:**
 While they've also attracted other EV manufacturing investments (vehicles, batteries, and critical components), North Carolina is becoming the innovation center for EV infrastructure.
 While other southern states like Georgia position themselves as vehicle manufacturing hubs, North Carolina has distinguished itself by building the ecosystem that makes EV ownership seamless.

-**What North Carolina teaches us:** Framing electrification as economic development attracts broader support while addressing rural equity prevents gaps.
-Make it about jobs and opportunity, not just environmental goals.
+**What North Carolina teaches us:** Cross-sector alliances that align economic development, health equity, and climate goals create more durable political support than single-issue advocacy.
+Show how electrification serves multiple community priorities simultaneously rather than asking stakeholders to choose between competing interests.

 ---